Peter Polansky: 2018: Lucky Loser Slam

 In June, Polansky entered the Wimbledon qualifying draw for the 8th time in his career.
 Seeded 8th in the qualifying draw, he beat Yang Tsung-hua 4–6, 6–2, 6–3 in the first round.
 He followed up the win with a 7–5, 6–2 win over Alejandro Davidovich Fokina before losing 7–6(5), 6–3, 6–7(6), 6–4 to Jason Kubler in the third round of qualifying.
 It was the second consecutive year that Polansky lost in QR3.
 For the third consecutive grand slam tournament, Polansky got into the main draw as a lucky loser.
 Dennis Novak beat Polansky in 3 sets, 6–2, 6–3, 7–6(7).

 In August, Polansky received a wild card to play in the 2018 Rogers Cup for the 10th time in his career.
 He reached the second round for the 6th time after beating Matthew Ebden.
-He played legend Novak Djokovic losing 6–3, 6–4.
+He played Novak Djokovic losing 6–3, 6–4.
 Polansky has lost twice against Novak Djokovic and twice against Roger Federer at the Roger's Cup.
 Polansky entered the US Open qualifying draw for the 10th time in his career.
-Seeded 12th in the qualifying draw, he beat Sergio Gutierrez Ferrol 6–4, 6–4 in the first round.
+Seeded 12th in the qualifying draw, he beat Sergio Gutiérrez Ferrol 6–4, 6–4 in the first round.
 He followed up that win with a 7–6(7), 6–4 win over Santiago Giraldo before losing 7–5, 1–6, 6–3 to Donald Young despite winning more points in the match.
 For the fourth consecutive grand slam tournament, Polansky got into the main draw as a lucky loser.
+The achievement was dubbed the "lucky loser" slam.
 He lost to Alexander Zverev 6–2, 6–1, 6–2.

 Polansky won 46 matches in 2018.
 He played in 11 ATP events, a career high, with three wins.
 He played in ATP qualifying (non Grand Slam) seven times, successfully qualifying three times.
 He won 27 matches on the challenger tour.
 The highlights of the challenger season were a tournament win in Granby, a final in Charlottesville and four quarter-final results.
 He reached a career high of 110 in the world on June 25, 2018, and finished the year with an ATP ranking of 121.
 Due to the change in ranking system, his ranking to begin 2019 at 119 in the world.
 It was his best year end ranking and the seventh time he finished the year in the top 200.
 He also finished with a career best ranking of 125 in doubles.